D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 2. One of the products specified in the group contains a service plan that conflicts with another service plan that is already assigned to the user via a different product.

-3. One of the products specified in teh group is not available in all locations because of local laws and regulations.
+3. One of the products specified in the group is not available in all locations because of local laws and regulations.

 4. One of the products specified in the goup contains a service plan that must be enabled for another service plan, in another product, to function.